v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ## My game is crashing after creating a character❓

-For some users these were able to fix there issues at this stage im still unsure what causes the crash issue at the chracter creation screen.
+For some users, these were able to fix their issues.

+1) Make sure the game is installed on a SSD

-1) Disable surface mods in Vortex.
+2) Disable surface mods in Vortex.

-2) Make sure graphics driver is up to date/Reinstall graphics driver
+3) Make sure the graphics driver is up to date/Reinstall the graphics driver

-3) Disable any overlay (steam or nvidia/amd overlay for example)
+4) Disable any overlay (steam or Nvidia/amd overlay for example)

-4) Disable the apearance menu mod.
+5) Disable the appearance menu mod.

-5) Run the game in windowed fullscreen.
+6) Run the game in windowed fullscreen.

-6) Disable "PMU Angry Pose Packs Core"
+7) Disable "PMU Angry Pose Packs Core"

-7) Make sure these are upto date>
+8) Make sure these are upto date>
 ⁠Common Redist
-⁠Unknown
+⁠NET 7 Desktop Runtime